Corinna Schnitt: Living a Beautiful Life (2003)

-Get out of his Clothes or, Raus aus seinen Kleidern (1998–1999)
+Get out of your Clothes or, Raus aus seinen Kleidern (1998–1999)

 Get out of his Clothes (translated from: Raus aus seinen Kleidern) was shot on 16mm film.
 The film opens with a woman shaking off her clothing on an outdoor apartment balcony and slowly zooms out revealing the neighbouring buildings.
 As the camera zooms out even further, the woman becomes smaller in the frame until she is nearly invisible.
 A woman's voice is heard throughout, speaking in German.
 It may appear that the narration is the inner monologue of the woman who is on the balcony.
 Towards the end of the film, the zoom out passes through a window which reveals a domestic interior of another apartment, where the camera is revealed to be located.
 From within this final interior setting, a seated woman is revealed to the left of a large window.
 It becomes evident that it has been her voice speaking for the duration of the video.
 According to the artist Siebren de Haan, "Schnitt's camera travels through architectonic barriers between private and public space," highlighting the themes of domesticity, public space and everyday urban dwelling in the video."

 The film also references the 1967 film Wavelength by Canadian artist Michael Snow through its minimal structure and use of a slow zoom technique.
 Unlike in Wavelength, where the camera zooms in from one end of a room to another, Raus aus seinen Kleidern features a zoom out which passes through different architectural structures.